-Before you even start the game, you know the main trio, Eraqus, and the princesses they're saving are Doomed by Canon.
+- Before you even start the game, you know the main trio, Eraqus, and the princesses they're saving are Doomed by Canon.

+- The scene where Ventus asks to be erased in the Keyblade Graveyard.
 It isn't just what he's asking that's the tear-jerker.
 No, it's the way Terra puts his hand on the kid's shoulder, saying they're his friends and will make sure nothing bad will happen to him, and Aqua bends down to look at Ven and cup his face gently in her palm.
-And then Ven says he may still have to go through with everything, slowly moving Terra and Aqua's hands off him, knowing that his friends can't help him this time, no matter how much they may want to.
+Then Ven says he may still have to go through with everything, slowly moving Terra and Aqua's hands off him, knowing that his friends can't help him this time, no matter how much they may want to.

 Ven: I'm asking you as a friend...
 Please...
 Put an end to me.

 - Aqua comes back to the utterly DESTROYED Land of Departure, and the camera pans over all the doom and gloom, and finally comes to rest on Eraqus' Keyblade.
-And when that heartrendering remix of "Fate of the Unknown" is playing...
+All the while Aqua's heartrending theme is playing...

-Hell, try visiting the Land of Departure as Terra or Aqua to collect treasure chests.
+- Try visiting the Land of Departure as Terra or Aqua to collect treasure chests.
 All the other worlds, even the Keyblade Graveyard, has music playing, characters to interact with, or at least enemies to fight.
 The Land of Departure is completely barren, no music, no enemies, no life left.
 There is really nothing left of their home.
 They're on their own now.

-The sheer depth of the remorse and sorrow Terra feels after he is suckered into contributing to the death of Master Eraqus and the destruction of their homeland.
+- The sheer depth of the remorse and sorrow Terra feels after he is suckered into contributing to the death of Master Eraqus and the destruction of their homeland.
 At the end of his story, the Lingering Will is left alone on an empty battlefield, having lost Xehanort, Ventus, Terra, and Aqua in the aftermath of the horrific battle.
 As he kneels in the dust, prepared to wait for as long as it takes, one thought is left in his mind.

 "Aqua.
 Ven.
 One day, I will set this right."

-Lea's wish to be "immortal", knowing how he went out.
+- Lea's wish to be "immortal", knowing how he went out.

-Keeping that in mind, Days and the prologue of II just got even sadder.
+- Keeping that in mind, Days and the prologue of II just got even sadder.
 All Lea/Axel wants is to be remembered, and one of his two best friends forgets all about him and he himself forgets the other one even existed.

-The Secret Reports in Days makes it even worse, driving it home how that dorky kid and his snarky best friend are effectively dead, and how much their relationship has deteriorated over the last ten years.
+- The Secret Reports in Days makes it even worse, driving it home how that dorky kid and his snarky best friend are effectively dead, and how much their relationship has deteriorated over the last ten years.

 Axel: Talking to Roxas and Xion always brings back memories of my human life, back when I was a kid.
 It's a weird sensation.
 I ought to be able to share all this with Saïx, but I just don't feel like it anymore.
 It's strange, but I'm content with just missing what's gone.
 I'm not the one who changed.
 You did.